robcarver17/skipperman/docs/WildApricothelp.md

 - if the change will modify the amount to be paid (eg number of days attending), make the change yourself in Wild Apricot
 - if the change won't affect payment, make the change in Skipperman itself.

+If you allow a duplicate registration to occur, Skipperman will flag it when it imports data.
+The best thing to do is to cancel the duplicated registrations in Wild Apricot and then re-import the data.